 Health and safety are the building blocks for everything.
 If an individual is not healthy they are unable to learn, work and they are limited in how they can function.
 The cost of healthcare can deter individuals from seeking medical treatment.
 If an individual is not safe they are operating in survival mode.
 Declining health can lead to accidents that may place an individual’s independence in jeopardy.

-Data: 2 out of 3 Allen County residents are overweight or obese.
-39.3% of Allen County third graders are overweight or obese.
-14% of Allen County residents have limited access to healthy foods.
-18,403 Allen County residents live in designated food deserts.
+Data: 73% of Allen County residents are overweight or obese.
+29% of Allen County youth is obese.
+27.5% of Allen County residents have limited access to healthy foods.
+29,000 Allen County residents live in designated food deserts.
 92.3 % of Allen County residents have health insurance but 10.1% of adults are unable to afford to see a doctor or delay medical treatment due to costs.